 Orlando Health Rehabilitation Institute Outpatient Services is located at 100 West Gore Street, Suite 104 in the Lucerne Medical Plaza.
 The program provides rehabilitation care for outpatients 8 a.m. to 5:00 p.m., Monday through Friday.
 A patient first philosophy is the foundation of all of our programs.
 Therapists and the nurse case manager/patient care coordinator (when applicable) work closely with other members of the rehabilitation team in developing and implementing the plan of care for each patient.
 Foremost in planning is the patient's stated goals.
 These are established during the evaluation period and are integral to planning and establishing outcomes.
 The Nurse Case Manager plays a key role as the coordinator of care for the multiservice patient (patients receiving more than one type of therapy) by facilitating team conferences, meeting with and providing program-orientation to patients and their families, and assisting the team in providing ongoing education regarding the patient's diagnosis and related healthcare topics.
-The Nurse Case Manager and the Spinal Cord Network Coordinator may also assist by making referrals to necessary community services and by communicating with insurance companies.
+The Nurse Case Manager may also assist by making referrals to necessary community services and by communicating with insurance companies.
 For patients receiving one type of therapy, their therapist will provide orientation, education, and make referrals to necessary community services.
 Front desk staff and/or the Nurse Case Manager assist single service patient care by communicating with insurance companies.

-Fiscal Responsibility/Financial Accessibility
+Fiscal Responsibility/ Financial Accessibility

-Monthly financial statements and monthly operation review systems are used to evaluate trends and assist in the budgeting process.

-Outpatient services do not discriminate based on socioeconomic status, race, religion, or disability.

-We accept a variety of funding sources, including private insurance, self-pay, and state programs.
+- Monthly financial statements and monthly operation review systems are used to evaluate trends and assist in the budgeting process. - Outpatient services do not discriminate based on socioeconomic status, race, religion, or disability. - We accept a variety of funding sources, including private insurance, self-pay, and state programs.
 The charges and fees are specific to payor source and are available upon request.
 As rates are negotiated with payors on a global basis for Orlando Health and patient's needs are unique to each admission, this is provided on a case by case basis.
-For those not using a third party payor, we will provide our self-pay policy and access to our patient business representatives for assistance.

-Our fees will vary depending on the services actually received during the admission.

-Discharge support/community benefits for those who qualify.
+For those not using a third party payor, we will provide our self-pay policy and access to our patient business representatives for assistance. - Our fees will vary depending on the services actually received during the admission. - Discharge support/community benefits for those who qualify. - o Discharge support is an OH administered program in which patients are preapproved for financial assistances prior to being discharged from the hospital.

-- Discharge support is an OH administered program in which patients are pre-approved for financial assistances prior to being discharged from the hospital. - Patients may be approved for Community Benefits on a case by case basis after submitting a financial statement.
-Income should never exceed 400% of the federal poverty guidelines for a family of 4. - Patients will be seen who have previously been approved for uncompensated care by OH.

-Patient financial records are audited quarterly for financial integrity.
+- Patients may be approved for financial assistance on a case by case basis as per Orlando Health's Financial Assistance Program (FAP) - Patients will be seen who have previously been approved for uncompensated care by OH. - Patient financial records are audited quarterly for financial integrity.
 10% of the total new admissions are reviewed to insure that the bills accurately reflect the services that were